 01 of 04

-However, if you've wanted a cat for some time, and think the time is right, read on.
-Here are some questions to ask yourself and other family members; you all need to share the commitment to make it work since the cat will be part of your family.
+However, if you've wanted a cat for some time and think the time is right, discuss it with the other members of the household.
+You all will need to share this commitment since the cat will view you all as active members of its family.

 02 of 04